venkateshr44/OCR-openCV-pytesseract/README.md

 step 3: Importing the testing images.

-step 4: Finding the keypoints and descriptors of the testing images using ORB detector.
+step 4: Finding the keypoints and descriptors of the testing images using ORB detector and matching the descriptors using brute force matcher.

 step 5: Matching the descriptors of template image and testing images.